andrewsoong/ECMWF-driven-WRF/README.md

 But,ECMF data which was used was short of SLP ,soil moisture and soil temprature.
 So， We have to use  SLP，SM，ST from T639 model outputs or GFS outputs.
-Like T639 model outputs:
+Take T639 model outputs as an example:
 Before using T639 data，we have to replace a F90 file rd_grib2.f90 in ：WPS/ungrib/src in order to modify a bug in reading and Ungrib T639 data.
-This F90 file can be downloaded here（http://bbs.06climate.com/forum.php?mod=viewthread&tid=38302）.
+This rd_grib2.f90 file can be downloaded here（http://bbs.06climate.com/forum.php?mod=viewthread&tid=38302）or this dictory.
 And recompile WPS.
-Vtable file can be downloaded here（http://bbs.06climate.com/forum.php?mod=viewthread&tid=38302） with SLP and ST， SM only .
+Vtable file can be downloaded here（http://bbs.06climate.com/forum.php?mod=viewthread&tid=38302） with SLP and ST, SM only .

-Then，Use Metgrid.exe to obtain MET data like this:
+Then，Use metgrid.exe to obtain MET data like this:
  You may neet to edit namelist.wps：
  &metgrid
 fg_name = 'FILE','T639FILE',

 Then，we can obtain MET data.
 Note that，before run real.exe，you may need to edit namelist.input：
-num_metgrid_levels                  = 18,
+num_metgrid_levels                  = 18, because ECMF data has 18 levels in vertical direction
 num_metgrid_soil_levels             = 4,
 Now you can run real.exe and wrf.exe as usual.

 2015-09-23